What summertime activity in high school will help you explore careers, as well as majors you might like to pursue in high school?

-Hit the internet: Do you really know what a financial planner does?
+Do you really know what a financial planner does?
 What does it really mean to be architect?
-Research some of the backgrounds of some professionals that you have heard of or look up to.
-Look up the executive board members of a company you think you might want to work for and Google their names.
+Research some of the backgrounds of some professionals that you have heard of or respect.
+Look up the executive board members of a company you think you might want to work for.
+Then and Google their names.
 Where did they go to school?
 What did they major in?
 What former positions have they held?

 – How did you become interested in this profession?